 The University College London (UCL) Combinatorics Seminar is held every Monday at 4–5pm during term time.

-To subscribe to the mailing list, please email Luke Collins at luke [dot] collins [dot] 22 [at] ucl [dot] ac [dot] uk.
+To subscribe to the mailing list, please email Luke Collins on luke [dot] collins [dot] 22 [at] ucl [dot] ac [dot] uk.

 Next Speaker